mnott/summarize/README.md

 # summarize: Convert Screen Shots into a Readable Text and create a summary; also works with PDFs.

 This script provides functionality to convert screenshots and PDFs into a readable text format, generate summaries, and create styled PDF outputs.
+It can operate in two modes:

+1. **Image Mode**: Process PNG/JPG/JPEG screenshots in the current directory
+2. **PDF Mode**: Recursively analyze PDFs in subdirectories with financial summary

 # Installation